kgisl/pythonFDP/manual/lab7-kgashok.py.md

 ## Pre-Lab Questions

+0. If a list contains `[1, 2, 3, 'python', 3, 4, 'python1', 'python', 5]`, what would the list look like after all the duplicates are removed?
+1. If a list contains `[5, 5, 5, 5, 5, 6, [1, 2, 6], [1, 2, 6]]`, what would the list contain after all the duplicates are removed?
-0. What is the method available to remove an element from a list?
+2. What is the method available to remove an element from a list?
-1. How will you get a list of all the keys that are present in a dictionary?
+3. How will you get a list of all the `keys` that are present in a dictionary (which basically contains a key:value pair)?
-2. How will get a list of all the values that are present in a dictionary?
+4. How will get a list of all the `values` that are present in a dictionary?

 ## Post-Lab Questions

-0. Rewrite the code to use only lists and not a dictionary.
+0. Rewrite the code to use only `lists` and not a `dictionary`.
+Or vice versa.

 ## Bonus 1